Early Detection Initiative

 Key findings:

-- An emerging field locally, active globally — Australian early detection research is still developing, with a fragmented and siloed landscape compared to highly collaborative international networks.
+Australian early detection research is still developing, with a fragmented and siloed landscape compared to highly collaborative international networks.

-- GPs are critical but under-supported — around 61% of patients visit their GP more than three times before diagnosis, highlighting the need for better decision-support tools and education in primary care.
+GPs are critical but under-supported.
+Around 61% of patients visit their GP more than three times before diagnosis, highlighting the need for better decision-support tools and education in primary care.

-- Understanding high-risk and at risk groups is a priority — more research is needed to better identify and support people at increased risk of pancreatic cancer.
+More research is needed to better identify and support people at increased risk of pancreatic cancer.

 Charting the course for earlier detection and diagnosis